 LC A La Mode Note

-Who are we kidding?
-Any crumble instantly becomes better when a scoop of ice cream is plopped atop.
-Or on the side.
-Or…beneath?
-One of our intrepid recipe testers, Lori Widmeyer, encountered an interesting dilemma when she baked this blueberry crumble for her husband and sons.
+One of our intrepid recipe testers, Lori Widmeyer, encountered a rather interesting dilemma when she baked this blueberry crumble for her husband and sons.
 “The debate was whether the cobbler should be on the side of the ice cream, underneath it, or on top,” she explained.
 “It started when my husband put the blueberry crumble on the bottom of the dish with the ice cream on top.
 Then my son Matthew put them side by side so he could determine bite by bite just how much ice cream to blueberry crumble he wanted.
 My other son Jonathan then put his ice cream on the bottom with the blueberry crumble on top and joked he would try it each way.
 It caught on after that, with my husband quickly coming back for seconds, and the rest of us, too.
 It had us all laughing, mostly because each try was really just an excuse to have a little more, all in the name of research.
 Truth be told, with a dessert this good, I don’t think you could come up with a bad way to eat it!”

 The verdict?
-Lori didn’t divulge her personal preference, although she did offer up her initial findings.
+Lori didn’t divulge her own personal preference, although she did offer up her guys’ findings.
 “The majority felt side-by-side was best to allow you to have total control of the ratio of cold to warm in each bite.”
 Makes splendid sense to us.
 But you better try each out for yourself, just to be sure.
+The one certainty is that this crumble instantly becomes infinitely better with a scoop of ice cream plopped atop—or in the basic vicinity.

 Blueberry Crumble Recipe